The Pitch Foundation

 Funding Priorities

-The Pitch Foundation does not operate formal grant programs with published guidelines.
-Available evidence suggests the foundation:
+The Pitch Foundation does not operate formal grant programmes with published guidelines.
+Available evidence suggests the foundation makes grants through trustee discretion, focusing on areas aligned with trustee interests, particularly education and community development.

 Priority Areas